 Can Galvanised Steel be used with Stainless Steel?

-The degree of galvanic reaction is dependent on the ratio of wetted area e.g. a stainless steel shackle or anchor connector will probably react with the last link of an anchor chain but is not likely to have any noticeable effect on a galvanised anchor.
+The degree of galvanic reaction depends on the wetted area ratio, e.g. a stainless steel shackle or anchor connector will probably react with the last link of an anchor chain but is not likely to have any noticeable effect on a galvanised anchor.

 Stainless steel is a nobler metal (Cathodic) than Galvanised steel (Anodic)